This is a transcription of SSoP Podcast: A Mini-Episode With Answers to Questions from Our Audience.

 Melissa: I grew up in Owrigsburg, Pennsylvania, and I lived there until I was eighteen, and I went to Syracuse University for school.
 After I graduated, I moved to Escondido with my mom and then to San Francisco and then my path follows Dave’s path.

 Melissa: We moved to Prague because somewhere along the line, we got in our heads that we wanted to travel more and then that kind of morphed into ‘it would be really fun to live in Europe and travel more.’
 And that was a long process because we both had corporate jobs, and the first step in that process was coming up with a way to be geographically independent, so that we could live in Europe without having to worry about someone else giving us employment.
-And that’s kind of how we ended up reading our cookbooks.
+And that’s kind of how we ended up writing our cookbooks.

 David: Right!
 Maybe you don’t know: Mel wrote three cookbooks and together we took pictures of so many dishes, so many plates of food —

 Melissa: So many moving pieces of parsley with tweezers.
 It’s called the Well Fed cookbook series.
 They’re paleo recipes, which means they don’t have gluten or added sugar, or dairy.
 But they’re very fun and very flavorful, and even if you’re not paleo, you can make them, and you could put cheese on top of things, if you really feel compelled to, and eat real rice instead of cauliflower rice.
 The recipes are — I’m just gonna say it.
 The recipes are really good.

 Melissa: Anyway, that’s kind of how we ended up here.